lydwang/lydwang.github.io/_pages/about.md

 I am a 5th year Ph.D.
 Candidate in Accounting at the Stanford Graduate School of Business.

 Prior to my Ph.D. at Stanford, I received an A.B. in Applied Mathematics with a focus in Economics from Harvard College.

-I was born in California and grew up in Michigan.
+I was born in California and grew up in Michigan!

 Working Papers